AnhHoang-21/Car-Reviews-Data-Analysis/README.md

 💊 Assign Regular Cab|CrewMax Cab|Xtracab|Extended Cab|Access Cab|Double Cab to "Cab" in Body_type as those are all cabs body.

-💊 Apply filters in Excel to identify issues( missing data and wrong values) in the 4 columns
+💊 Apply filters (Ctrl+Shift+L) in Excel to identify issues( missing data and wrong values) in the 4 columns.

 ### 📌2.
 Data Visualization
 ☑️ Load data to Power BI Desktop